 My family has direct experience of the immense value that Fleet Phoenix adds to young peoples’ lives and the positive difference it makes to their families.
 Our family has benefited hugely and I wish to “give something back” so that as many others as possible may benefit from the great work that Fleet Phoenix does.

 I’ve lived in Hampshire for almost 30 years and in Fleet for over 20 of them.
 All of those years have been spent working but having recently retired I hope that I can share my skills and experience to help Fleet Phoenix grow and flourish in the years ahead.

-I am married with two children and have lived in the Hart area for the majority of my life.
+I’m married with two adult sons and have lived in the Hart area for most of my life.

 I have been a youth volunteer since 2003 when my then 4 year old son decided he wanted to play football.
 There followed 17 years volunteering as a FA certified coach/manager and Club Official with various local football clubs, including Fleet Town, Fleet Spurs and Hartley Wintney Youth.
 I have found working with young people over the years enormously rewarding.
 It has enabled me to not only develop their passion for sport but also instil a team and work ethic that will follow them into their adult lives.